sykoram/gridenticon/README.md

-# identicon
+# gridenticon

-A SVG identicon generator.
+A SVG-grid-identicon generator.

 ## Table of Contents